 - Consider a more relevant subject line.
 Has the body of your email failed to live up to the expectations set in the subject?
 The connection between your CTR and subject line is proven to be pretty huge.

 - Make your emails more user-friendly.
-If they’re visually unappealing, stuffed with text or confusing to navigate, the recipient will give up before they find your links.
+If they’re visually unappealing, stuffed with text, or confusing to navigate, the recipient will give up before they find your links.
+You can also focus on clear, concise communication when you send a text using your email account to ensure your message grabs attention and encourages engagement.

 - Focus on one clear call to action (CTA).
 Emails with a single focus perform better.
 Decide what it is and link the target landing page in your images, relevant text and a big button at the bottom.